 Closely following transportation and material moving as one of the riskiest jobs in the U.S. is construction work.
 The BLS reports that 970 fatal workplace accidents occurred in the building trades in 2016.

 If you have lost a loved one in a workplace accident, you have rights that you should be made aware of.
-Please call Lee Injury Law at 803-500-000 to schedule a free consultation and learn how our experienced Columbia workers’ compensation attorneys can help.
+Please call Lee Injury Law at 803-500-000 to schedule a free consultation and learn how our experienced Columbia SC workers’ compensation lawyers can help.

 Jobs with the Highest Risk of Fatal Injury